pnayak1501/pnayak1501/README.md

 ### Hi there 👋, My name is Prahlad
 #### I am a Student
-Currently pursuing 3rd year of Engineering from BMS College of Engineering.
+Currently pursuing 3rd year of Engineering in Information Science from BMS College of Engineering.

 Skills: REACT / JS / HTML / CSS / PHP / ANDROID